-(21) This report provides an update on the UI Health Compliance Operations Committee's accomplishments and findings.
+(21) This report provides an update on the UI Health Compliance Operations

+Committee's accomplishments and findings.
 A copy has been filed with the secretary of the Board.
-This report was received for record.

 Secretary's Report

 (22) The secretary presented for record changes to academic appointments for contract year 2020-21, new hires, resignations, notices of nonreappointment, and retirees rehired.
 A copy has been filed with the secretary of the Board.